Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMTextInput.md

 ```

 ## DESCRIPTION
-Creates an Input.Text element that allows users to enter text in an Adaptive Card.
+The `New-AMTextInput` function creates an Input.Text element that allows users to enter text in an Adaptive Card.
 Text inputs can be single-line or multi-line and support various configuration options
 like placeholders, default values, maximum length, and validation requirements.